bradhowes/AUv3Support/README.md

 - User Interface -- collection of classes that I use to use knobs and switches to control runtime parameters of an AUv3 component.

 The code works on both iOS and macOS platforms.
-For now it depends on my [Knob](https://github.com/bradhowes/Knob) library, though there is no UI component to this library.